 of the power or wealth of this earth,

 as long as she is faithful to the Spirit that floods her

 through her pastors,

 through her very life. — Blessed Archbishop Oscar Romero from “The Violence of Love”

 The Church is alive.
 We — you and me and all of us who dare to call Jesus “Lord” — are the living Body of Christ on earth.
 We are the hands of Christ reaching out to comfort, to heal, to feed, to sacrifice for those in bondage.
 We are the feet of Christ — always on the move, always bearing the message of love and mercy and repentance, always walking beside the poor and the forgotten and the brokenhearted.
 We are the heart of Christ — overflowing with compassion and brimming with hope.

 Pentecost is here!
-Today is a day to celebrate!
 Are you new to celebrating Pentecost in the Catholic tradition?
 No sweat!
 Here are some ideas from this convert to get you started:

 - Come, Holy Spirit.
 Pentecost is the perfect time to learn a new prayer to the Holy Spirit.
 Some examples include the Litany of the Holy Spirit, Act of Consecration to the Holy Spirit, Novena of the Holy Spirit, or the Veni, Sancte Spiritus.

 - Let them eat cake.
 Pentecost is the birthday of the Church.
 Therefore, you need cake (ok … there’s no official obligation to have cake, but still … CAKE).
 This is our family favorite.
 Hint: Strawberries look a lot like tongues of fire.